d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 [Symbol Completion in the Emacs manual] <info:emacs#Symbol Completion>

+Following Error Messages
+────────────────────────

+  Many standard SWI-Prolog facilities generate messages that refer to specific source code locations.
+For example, loading a Prolog file that contains singleton variables into the top-level will produce warning messages pointing to the starting line of the clauses where the singleton variables occur.
+If you enable `compilation-shell-minor-mode' in the top-level buffer, Emacs recognizes the Prolog messages that refer to source locations and provides convenient commands for visiting such source locations from the top-level buffer.
+For more information about `compilation-shell-minor-mode', see [Compilation Mode] in the Emacs manual.

+  To use `compilation-shell-minor-mode' automatically in all top-level buffers, you can arrange for it to be enabled as part of the `sweeprolog-top-level-mode' hook, as follows:

+  ┌────
+  │ (add-hook 'sweeprolog-top-level-mode-hook
+  │ 	  #'compilation-shell-minor-mode)
+  │
+  └────

+[Compilation Mode] <info:emacs#Compilation Mode>

+Sending Goals to the Top-level ──────────────────────────────

+  You can send a goal to execute in a Prolog top-level from any buffer with the command `M-x sweeprolog-top-level-send-goal'.
+This command prompts for a Prolog goal in the minibuffer, executes it in a top-level buffer and displays that buffer if it’s not already visible.
+  While inserting the goal in the minibuffer, you can use `TAB' (or `C-i') to get completion suggestions.

+  In `sweeprolog-mode' buffers, you can invoke `sweeprolog-top-level-send-goal' by typing `C-c C-q'.
+It also uses the goal at point (if any) as the “future history” for the goal prompt, which you can access with `M-n' in the minibuffer.

 Finding Prolog code
 ═══════════════════

-  `sweep' provides the command `M-x sweeprolog-find-module' for selecting and jumping to the source code of a loaded or auto-loadable Prolog module.  `sweep' integrates with Emacs’s standard completion API to annotate candidate modules in the completion UI with their `PLDoc' description when available.
+  Sweep provides the command `M-x sweeprolog-find-module' for selecting and jumping to the source code of a loaded or auto-loadable Prolog module.
+Sweep integrates with Emacs’s standard completion API to annotate candidate modules in the completion UI with their `PLDoc' description when available.

-  Along with `M-x sweeprolog-find-module', `sweep' provides the command `M-x sweeprolog-find-predicate' jumping to the definition a loaded or auto-loadable Prolog predicate.
+  Along with `M-x sweeprolog-find-module', Sweep provides the command `M-x sweeprolog-find-predicate' jumping to the definition a loaded or auto-loadable Prolog predicate.